29jm/29jm.github.io/_posts/2019-10-6-switches-and-knobs.markdown

 That leaves the problem of how to switch to tasks which haven't been started yet, and thus haven't had the chance to be interrupted: we can't switch to their kernel stack to restore the process's context, there's nothing there.
 I haven't thought this through, but I don't think we can `iret` manually a second time, we'd mess up the kernel stack of the currently executing process.
 I opted for the solution of setting up that stack manually in `proc_run_code`.
 It's ugly ([see for yourselves][proc stack]), but hey, it works.
 I'll make something nicer at some point, I haven't researched how it's usually done.

+Implementing preemptive multitasking, i.e. interrupting and resuming tasks without asking them was then simply a matter of calling `proc_switch_context` from my timer interrupt handler.

 If you look at the commit implementing all this, [here][commit a], you'll notice that I'm not calling `iret` when first entering usermode.
 And yet the code seemed to work, and it in fact sort of did!
 By a miracle of chance, the `ret` instruction for the function `proc_enter_usermode` popped the pushed `eip = 0` from my inline assembly, thereby calling my process code.
 Of course with a simple `ret` the execution was still in ring 0, but on subsequent switches, everything was as right as ever.

 ## Ongoing code documentation